avraampiperidis/phpPanel/README.md

 # phpPanel
-a very light,simple,fast mysql administration tool<br>
+a very light,simple,fast phpmysql administration tool<br>

 At the moment it has the following capabilities<br>
 *choose database<br>